 This was my first time using a meat grinder.
 I was kind of surprised at how many pieces there were after opening the box.

 Thankfully, the grinder came with good directions, and I was able to assemble it fairly quickly.
-I didn’t need all of the pieces for this project, as some were for making sausage links.
-(Fresh sausage links will definitely be a future slow food DIY project here, stay tuned!)
+I didn’t need all of the pieces for this project, as some were for making homemade sausage links.

 The fat cuts and grinds easiest when it is almost frozen (38-40F).
 I made sure to keep the fatback I was not working with in the freezer while cutting other pieces.
-Before long, I had a few bowls of 1” cubes, ready for grinding.
+Before long, I had a few bowls of 1” cubes (2.54cm), ready for grinding.

 I made the mistake of loading the tray with cubes and pushing too many in at once.
 This jammed the machine, so I had to unplug it, disassemble it, and clean it out.